ranley123/English-for-Technical-Interviews/02-two sum.md

 We're gonna check
 if the difference value word exists in this map or not.
 If so, then
-also we just directly return the to two indices.
+also we just directly return the two indices.
 If not we simply put the element and it's index in the map.

 At the end of the program
-we need to return the empty array by default
+we need to return an empty array by default